Embers of Narratives, سرديات الجمر

 Destruction is only one point in the cycle, it has to do with temporality and transience, which are hidden within it.

-by useing screenshots from Google images of places he cannot visit.
+by useing screenshots from Google images of places he knew from his childhood.

 He prints them with a thermal printer and adds fire elements by hand, making many areas of the image invisible and creating a black abstract surface.